Article top media content

 Every matchday except the final is split over more than one day – usually Tuesday and Wednesday within the same week.
-For each matchday, once the first day's games have finished, you can make changes within your squad such as substitutions or changing captain.

-This means that if any of your starting players doesn't score as many points as you would have liked, you can sub them off for a player on your bench who might score you more points later in the matchday.
+That means that if any of your starting players doesn't score as many points as you would have liked, you can sub them off for a player on your bench who might score you more points later in the matchday.

 Picking a team name

 When you create your team, you’ll have to pick a team name.
 You can edit your team's name at any point until the next matchday.